MicrosoftDocs/nav-content/dynamics-nav-app/marketing-relationship-management.md

 ---
 title: Relationship Management
-description: The relationship management features in Financials support your sales efforts and let you access information about contacts and prospects so you can serve customers efficiently.
+description: The relationship management features in Dynamics NAV support your sales efforts and let you access information about contacts and prospects so you can serve customers efficiently.
 services: project-madeira
 documentationcenter: ''
 author: jswymer